LordLuceus/melvin/README.md

 So, when your attack modifier changes, you can simply update the `atk` shortcut and use it like before.

-The `list` and `clear` commands allow you to interact with your roll shortcuts.
-The `list` command lists all saved rolls and the `clear` command clears the specified shortcut, or all of them if not specified.
+The `shortcut list` and `shortcut remove` commands allow you to interact with your roll shortcuts.
+The `list` command lists all saved rolls and the `remove` command clears the specified shortcut, or all of them if not specified.

+#### Roll Groups

+What if you have a group of rolls that you often want to roll together?
+Enter the `group` command.
+This command builds on roll shortcuts by allowing you to group multiple rolls together.
+The `group` command is used to interact with roll groups.

+To create a new group, type `/group create`, press enter, enter the name, e.g. `perception checks`, and hit enter.

+To add a roll to the group, type `/group add`, press enter, enter the name of the group, e.g. `perception checks`, press enter, and type in the shortcut, e.g. `luceus-perception`.
+You can add as many rolls as you like to a group.
+If the group does not exist, it will be created, but the shortcut must already exist.

+To remove a roll from a group, type `/group remove`, press enter, enter the name of the group, e.g. `perception checks`, press enter, and type in the shortcut, e.g. `luceus-perception`.

+To view a group, type `/group view`, press enter, enter the name of the group, e.g. `perception checks`, and hit enter.
+This will display all the rolls in the group, similar to the `shortcut list` command.

+To list all groups, type `/group list`, and hit enter.
+This will display all the groups you have created and the number of rolls in each group.

+To delete a group, type `/group delete`, press enter, enter the name of the group, e.g. `perception checks`, and hit enter.

+You can roll a group by simply typing `/roll <group-name>`.
+This will roll all the rolls in the group and display the results.
+Note that, if you wish to roll a group, the group name must be the only thing in the input, otherwise the roll will fail.

 ### Support